-See more information on Roof Deck Overlays in Section B: Essential Elements.
+See more information on Roof Deck Overlays in Division B: Essential Elements.

-- 1. A roof deck overlay (also called a system underlay) is installed as part of the Roof Assembly, on the top surface of the roof deck but beneath the roofing materials.
-These products are most commonly affixed to steel decks to provide a level surface for the roof membrane, for air or vapour control layers, or to serve as a thermal barrier between the roof deck and combustible insulation.
-Roof deck overlay materials may also be applied to other types of supporting deck structures, depending on the roof design criteria. - 2.
-When a roof design includes any type of overburden, the deck overlay on steel, or on wood decks less than 25 mm (1") thick, should be at least 16 mm (5/8") thick, in order to stiffen the supporting surface and reduce deck deflection.
+- 1) When a supporting deck structure or wall is unsuitable for the application of roofing materials, it must be covered with an accepted overlay.
+See 2.1 (3) for supporting deck surface requirements. - 2) A roof deck overlay (also called a system underlay) is installed as part of the Roof Assembly, on the top surface of the roof deck but beneath the roofing materials.
+These products are most commonly affixed to steel decks to provide a level surface for the roof membrane, to support air or vapour control layers, or to serve as a thermal barrier between the roof deck and combustible insulation.
+Roof deck overlay materials may also be applied to other types of supporting deck structures, depending on the roof design criteria. - 3) When a roof design includes any type of overburden, the deck overlay on steel, or on wood decks less than 25 mm (1") thick, should be at least 16 mm (5/8") thick, in order to stiffen the supporting surface and reduce deck deflection.

-- 1. Deck and wall overlays must be suitable for, and compatible with, any membrane or panel application.
-Plywood, measuring at least 12.7 mm (1/2") in thickness, is acceptable as a deck or wall overlay; for roofs supporting an overburden, the plywood must be at least 16 mm (5/8") thick. - 2.
-When the Building Code having jurisdiction requires a thermal barrier, an accepted deck overlay must be specified and installed. - 3.
-Walls that require resurfacing for membrane application must be covered with an accepted wall overlay.
-See Accepted Wall Overlays. - 4.
-Fasteners used to secure deck overlays must be corrosion-resistant or resin-coated, and must be used together with plates when specified or listed in a Tested Assembly report. - 5.
-See also Accepted Roof Deck Overlays.
+- 1) Deck and wall overlays must be suitable for, and compatible with, any membrane or panel application.
+Plywood, measuring at least 12.7 mm (1/2") in thickness, is acceptable as a deck or wall overlay; for roofs supporting an overburden, the plywood must be at least 16 mm (5/8") thick. - 2) Self-adhering or adhesive-applied materials should be considered as alternatives to torch-applied membranes when the substrate to which they will be applied is combustible, or when nearby structures, openings or materials present a fire hazard.
+In the alternative, a suitable separation or overlay material as protection from open flame is acceptable.
+The application of materials to a combustible surface, using a torch, is strictly prohibited. - 3) When the Building Code having jurisdiction requires a thermal barrier, an accepted deck overlay must be specified and installed. - 4) Walls that require resurfacing for membrane application must be covered with an accepted wall overlay.
+See Accepted Wall Overlays. - 5) Fasteners used to secure deck overlays must be corrosion-resistant or resin-coated, and must be used together with plates when specified or listed in a Tested Assembly report. - 6) See also Accepted Roof Deck Overlays.

-- 1. Deck overlays must be - 1. fully or intermittently supported along all edges by the deck. - 2. installed in a staggered pattern (offset) 300 mm (12") from adjacent board rows.
-A minus offset tolerance of 50 mm (2") maximum will be permitted to compensate for variance in the manufacturer's tolerance of differing board widths and lengths. - 3. affixed to the deck with either or both - 1. mechanical fasteners. - proprietary polyurethane foam adhesives acceptable to the primary roof system manufacturer to meet or exceed the requirements set out in 3 SECURING the ROOF ASSEMBLY - 4. independently fastened to the deck in keeping with either of the following: - 1. at least four (4) fasteners (with plates) per 1200 x 2400 (4'x8') sheet, or - 2. as required by a Tested Assembly, when part of a PARS or MARS conventionally insulated roof assembly
+- 1) Deck overlays must be - 1) fully or intermittently supported along all edges by the deck. - 2) installed in a staggered pattern (offset) 300 mm (12") from adjacent board rows.
+A minus offset tolerance of 50 mm (2") maximum will be permitted to compensate for variance in the manufacturer's tolerance of differing board widths and lengths. - 3) affixed to the deck with either or both - 1) mechanical fasteners. - proprietary polyurethane foam adhesives acceptable to the primary roof system manufacturer to meet or exceed the requirements set out in 3 SECURING the ROOF ASSEMBLY. - 4) independently fastened to the deck in keeping with either of the following: - 1) at least four (4) fasteners (with plates) per 1200 x 2400 (4'x8') sheet, or - 2) as required by a Tested Assembly, when part of a PARS or MARS conventionally insulated roof assembly

-2. Wall overlays

-- 1. must be applied to existing sheathing, where existing sheathing is not an acceptable substrate. - 2. may be mechanically fastened or adhered. - 3. may be replaced with an accepted material.
+- 2) Wall overlays - 1) must be applied to existing sheathing, where existing sheathing is not an acceptable substrate. - 2) may be mechanically fastened or adhered. - 3) may be replaced with an accepted material.